-Authorities generally apprehended persons openly with warrants.
-A judge may issue a warrant after being satisfied that a criminal offense may have been committed.
-A person arrested for a criminal offense has the right to a prompt, independent judicial determination of the legality of the detention; authorities respected this right in practice.
-Authorities provided detainees with timely information as to the reason for the arrest; ensured prompt access to a lawyer of the detainees' choice and, if indigent, to one provided by the state; and granted prompt access to family members.
+Authorities generally relied upon warrants in the apprehension of persons.
+A judge can issue a warrant after being satisfied a criminal offense might have been committed.
+A person arrested for a criminal offense has the right to a prompt, independent judicial determination of the legality of the detention.
+Authorities respected this right.
+Authorities provided detainees with timely information on the reason for the arrest, and ensured prompt access to a lawyer of the detainee’s choice, or, if the detainee was indigent, a lawyer provided by the state without restriction.
 Bail generally was available.
-Detainees were released immediately after being charged, unless a judge deemed continued detention necessary to ensure the detainee's attendance in court, for the protection or safety of the public, or due to the gravity of the offense.
+Suspects were not detained incommunicado or held under house arrest.

 e.
 Denial of Fair Public Trial

-The law provides for an independent judiciary, and the government generally respected judicial independence in practice.
+The law provides for an independent judiciary, and the government generally respected judicial independence and impartiality.

 There were no reports of political prisoners or detainees.

-Section 2 Respect for Civil Liberties, Including:
+Section 2.
+Respect for Civil Liberties, Including:

 a.
-Freedom of Speech and Press
+Freedom of Expression, Including for the Press

-The law provides for freedom of speech and of the press, and the government generally respected these rights in practice.
-An independent press, an effective judiciary, and a functioning democratic political system combined to ensure freedom of speech and of the press.
-Individuals could criticize the government publicly or privately without reprisal.
-The independent media were active and expressed a wide variety of views without restriction.
+The constitution and law provide for freedom of expression, including for the press, and the government generally respected this right.
+An independent press, an effective judiciary, and a functioning democratic political system combined to promote freedom of expression, including for the press.

-The Supreme Court has ruled that the government may limit free speech in the name of goals such as ending discrimination, ensuring social harmony, or promoting gender equality.
-It also has ruled that the benefits of limiting hate speech and promoting equality are sufficient to outweigh the freedom of speech clause in the Charter of Rights and Freedoms, the country’s constitutional bill of rights.
+Freedom of Expression: The Supreme Court has ruled that the government may limit free speech in the name of goals such as ending discrimination, ensuring social harmony, or promoting gender equality.
+The court has also ruled that the benefits of limiting hate speech and promoting equality are sufficient to outweigh the freedom of speech clause in the Charter of Rights and Freedoms, the country’s constitutional bill of rights.

 There were no government restrictions on academic freedom or cultural events.

 b.
-Freedom of Peaceful Assembly and Association
+Freedoms of Peaceful Assembly and Association

-The law provides for freedom of assembly and association, and the government generally respected these rights in practice.
+The law provides for the freedoms of peaceful assembly and association, and the government generally respected these rights.

 c.
 Freedom of Religion